falconry/falcon/README.rst

 More Cowbell
 ~~~~~~~~~~~~

-Here is a more involved example, demonstrating getting headers and query
-parameters, handling errors, and reading/writing message bodies.
+Here is a more involved example that demonstrates reading headers and query parameters, handling errors, and working with request and response bodies.

 .. code:: python